Genivia/ugrep/README.md

            --help Print a help message.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
-This  option  applies case-insensitive matching of ASCII characters in the input.
 By default,  ugrep  is  case sensitive.
+This option is applied to ASCII letters only.

            --include=GLOB
                   Search only files whose name matches GLOB (using wildcard match-